TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-workload.md

 ## **Recommended Steps**

 This user load increase is potentially contributing to performance issues or timeouts due to lack of resources to execute the requested workload during that specific period.
-Please consider upgrading your database SLO, tuning your queries, or balancing your workload.
-Please see the recommended articles for more details.
+Consider upgrading your database SLO, tuning your queries, or balancing your workload.
+Please see the recommended articles for details.

 ## **Recommended Documents**